wyklq/ruststrap/README.md

 Only this file, and the files under amd64 directories are needed.
 The ARM information is only for reference.

-Unfortuantely, the running of "rustc" still failed on x86_64 Android, because of the missing support of ELF x86_64 thread local storage re-location.
+Unfortuantely (the diff file contains only patches for passing compilation, further changes below to enable successful run), the running of "rustc" still failed on x86_64 Android, because of the missing support of ELF x86_64 thread local storage re-location.
 There is some interesting discussion in D language about the same problem: https://github.com/D-Programming-Language/dmd/pull/3643#issuecomment-45479519

 Some progress: